bhoogter/VB6TocSharp/README.md

     - Keyword capitalization can be guaranteed.
 - Non-assuming - It makes the assumption that the code compiled while in VB, so it doesn't assume that reference it can't resolve aren't going to be found.
 - C# 2017 - This is a late-comer.
 There has never been a freeware solution for VB6 -> C#, and now that VB.NET is more or less discontinued, why not?

+## Down-sides

+- This will not produce code that will compile in its generated form.
+The last mile is simply the most expensive, and it seemed more expedient to make something get most of the way, and finish the course manually.
+- This isn't the most customizable solution.
+Unless, of course, you want to dive into a little source code on the converter.
+But, that's why its available.

+## Pluses

+- It's free.
+- You have the source.
+- It's a lot better than doing it all by hand.
+- It will give you a good insight into what's going on, without having to ALL of the manual effort to do a simple conversion.